Ezequiel Duran Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.
+- The pitching staff for the Yankees has a collective 9.8 K/9, the third-best in the league.

-- The Yankees have a 3.31 team ERA that ranks third across all league pitching staffs.
+- The Yankees' 3.39 team ERA ranks sixth across all MLB pitching staffs.

-- The Yankees allow the ninth-fewest home runs in baseball (25 total, one per game).
+- Yankees pitchers combine to allow 26 home runs (one per game), the ninth-fewest in the league.

-- The Yankees will send Schmidt (0-2) out for his sixth start of the season.
-He is 0-2 with a 6.30 ERA and 24 strikeouts through 20 2/3 innings pitched.
+- Brito (2-2) gets the starting nod for the Yankees in his sixth start of the season.
+He has a 6.11 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- In his last appearance on Sunday, the right-hander went 5 2/3 innings against the Toronto Blue Jays, giving up no earned runs while surrendering three hits.
+- In his most recent time out on Monday against the Minnesota Twins, the right-hander tossed 2 2/3 innings, allowing three earned runs while surrendering three hits.

-- In five games this season, the 27-year-old has amassed a 6.30 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .298 to his opponents.
+- The 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.